louiz/biboumi/doc/biboumi.1.md

   This password must be configured in the XMPP server, associated with the external component on *hostname*.

+`port`

+  The TCP port to use to connect to the local XMPP component.
+The default value is 5347.

 `admin`

   The bare JID of the gateway administrator.
 This JID will have more